phiryll/phiryll.github.io/projects/data-history.md

 # Data History and Provenance

 This doc describes a database I've wanted to create for a long time.
-In a sound byte, think "version control for data."
+In a sound bite, think "version control for data."
 Some use cases are then presented demonstrating the kinds of problems it could solve.
 Building this would be non-trivial, and might not even be possible at scale.
 This doc merely describes the end goal, without any details of